 Caffeine rich food

 Babies are very sensitive to caffeine as it takes very long time for them to digest it.
 Studies show that a new born baby takes around 160 hours to process/digest caffeine, which is not good.
-A new mother is always tired and energy boost frequently.
+A new mother is always tired and may need an energy boost frequently.
 Need of coffee or tea is very normal, but it is not good for your baby.

 It is advised that you restrict the amount of coffee or tea to one or two cups a day.
 Make sure that you do not drink energy boosters, as they are loaded with caffeine.
 There are even chocolates in which caffeine is an ingredient.
 So, when you crave for a chocolate, check the label for ingredients before you eat them.